AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 }
 ```

-Our specification is too much permissive.
+Our specification is too permissive.
 We have to be more precise.
-We
+We do not
-expect the result, not only to be greater or equal to both parameters, but
+only expect the result to be greater or equal to both parameters, but
 also that the result is one of them:

 ```c